How to Add a Checkbox to a WooCommerce Product Page (2025 Beginner’s Guide)

 Configure the upload elements settings

-Step 4: Set Conditional Logic
+Step 4: Show Additional Elements on Checkbox Selection Using Conditional Logic

 Now, the main part.
 You have to link the Checkbox element to the Upload element.
 So that, when the customer selects “Add Custom Logo?”, the upload field will appear.
 If they don’t check the box, the upload field will stay hidden.